 The Headteacher decides whether to exclude a child, for a fixed term or permanently, in line with the school's behaviour policy, taking into account all the circumstances, the evidence available and the need to balance the interests of the child against those of the whole school community.
 Parents have the right to make representations to the governing body (or discipline committee) about an exclusion and the governing body must review the exclusion decision in certain circumstances, which include all permanent exclusions.
 Where a governing body upholds a permanent exclusion parents have the right to appeal the decision to an independent review panel.
 Schools are under a duty to provide suitable full-time education for an excluded child from the sixth school day of any fixed period exclusion of more than five consecutive school days.
-Local authorities are under a duty to provide suitable full-time education for all excluded children during the first five days of any exclusion (although there is no legal duty to do so).
+Local authorities are under a duty to provide suitable full-time education from the sixth school day of a permanent exclusion.
+It is reasonable to expect that schools will endeavour to set and mark work for all excluded children during the first five days of any exclusion (although there is no legal duty to do so).